MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ### Changes in SSDT for Visual Studio 2022

 The core SSDT functionality to create database projects has remained integral to Visual Studio.
-The extensions for Analysis Services, and Integration Services projects are not available for Visual Studio 2022 at this time.
+The extensions for Analysis Services and Integration Services projects are not available for Visual Studio 2022 at this time.

 > [!NOTE]
 > There's no SSDT standalone installer for Visual Studio 2022.